-- FASEA recently released several Legislative Instruments that are about to become law
+- FASEA recently released several Legislative Instruments that are now law

 - These will affect all CAs acting under an AFSL – limited or full

 - CA ANZ has applied to FASEA to have the CA Program approved as study towards a professional designation.
 If approved, CAs will be required to do only one bridging subject

 As chartered accountants, we have consistently been calling for recognition of that which we already stand for, with the following messaging being woven into as many submissions, press releases, industry and media interviews as possible: